UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 I've given you a very complete collection of scripts that you can modify to handle your needs.
 There are many other ways to solve the problems presented here.
 There is no single best method to use.
 Hopefully, you now know several options, and can decide on the method best for you.

 I added this section afterwards, because it's so powerful, yet confusing to some people.
-The Bourne shell has a very powerful way to control background processes in a script.
+The shell has a very powerful way to control background processes in a script.
 Here are some examples.
 This script lauches three jobs.
 If the parent job gets a HUP or TERM signal, it sends it to the child processes.
 Therefore if you interrupt the parent process, it will pass this signal to the child processes.

 ```